xCrystal/crystal-randofuser/README.md

 ### v1.3
 - Added type priorities
 - Ready-to-randofuse ROMs are provided rather than .ips patch files.
-Don't tell your uncle who works at Nintendo about this
+Don't tell your uncle who works at Nintendo about this!